 If paddling is your thing, you're also in the right spot.
 With this much freshwater flowing through the area, there are plenty of places to canoe, kayak and stand-up paddleboard.
 Novice paddlers may wish to check out the Tomahawk River, known for its long stretches of flat, calm water.
 As you drift along the river, check out the forests, savannah and grassy meadows you're gliding past.
 You may even spot chickadees, osprey and otters.

 More experienced paddlers will find hundreds of lakes in the expansive North Highland-American Legion State Forest (NHAL), Wisconsin's largest state forest.
-The NHAL has six water trails mapped out for those with intermediate skills; stop by 24-hour visitor information center at the Minocqua Area Chamber of Commerce on Highway 51 to pick up your map.
+The NHAL has six water trails mapped out for those with intermediate skills; stop by Let's Minocqua 24-hour visitor center on Highway 51 to pick up your map.

 Birders love to walk through the 5,000-acre Rainbow Flowage, home to species such as spruce grouse, black-backed woodpeckers, olive-sided flycatchers, palm warblers and evening grosbeak.
 But that's not all.
 Bald eagles and osprey reliably nest in this area.
 And come fall, when the flowage's waters recede, shorebirds strut along the exposed mud flats.